ART & SCIENCE EDUCATION

 Click the image for more information.

-Based on my Geoscientist article (click the image to view), I am offering a one-day workshop in summer 2020 (in partnership with the Geologists' Association) for geologists to expand upon the exercises in my article and to teach field sketching skills in a constructive and friendly environment.
-Contact me to be added to the mailing list.
+Based on my Geoscientist article (click the image to view), I ran two online workshops (in partnership with the Geologists' Association) for geologists to expand upon the exercises in my article and to teach field sketching skills in a constructive and friendly environment.

 April and May 2019